apache/airflow/docs/apache-airflow-providers-microsoft-azure/connections/adf.rst

     Specify the ``secret`` used for the initial connection.
     This is needed for *token credentials* authentication mechanism.

-Tenant ID (optional)
+Tenant ID
     Specify the ``tenantId`` used for the initial connection.
     This is needed for *token credentials* authentication mechanism.

-Subscription ID (optional)
+Subscription ID
     Specify the ``subscriptionId`` used for the initial connection.
-    This is meeded for *token credentials* authentication mechanism.
+    This is needed for *token credentials* authentication mechanism.

 Factory Name (optional)
     Specify the Azure Data Factory to interface with.